-Perhaps you have wondered where the phrase, “tying the knot,” come from?
-The expression refers to the traditional early Celtic marriage ritual of Handfasting.
+Ladies and gentlemen, perhaps you’ve wondered where the words “tying the knot” come from.
+The expression actually refers to an early Keltic marriage ritual called a “Handfasting.”

-The Officiant holds up the cord and addresses the couple with these words:
+(Officiant holds up the cords and addresses the couple with these words:)

-The Officiant wraps the cord loosely around the Bride’s and Groom’s wrists to tie a “love knot”
+(Officiant wraps the cord loosely around the couple’s wrists to tie a “love knot”)

-Cord may then be removed and placed on the altar.
-Many couples choose to keep the “love knot” as a memento of their new union created that day.
+(Cord is placed aside.
+Many couples choose to keep the “love knot” as a memento of the new union created that day.)